RahulKumar-007/LeetCode-150/README.md

 ## Languages

-The solutions are provided in 2 programming languages:
+The solutions are coded  in 2 programming languages:

 - Python
-- C++
+- C++ (majorly used )

 ## Solutions